Avinash-Tamu/Design_and_Verification/README.md

-# UVM Verification for HTAX and SPI
+# UVM Verification for HTAX, YAPP and SPI

 This repository contains UVM-based verification environments for two IP blocks:
 - **HTAX (High Throughput) Interface**
 - **SPI (Serial Peripheral Interface)**
+- - **YAPP ROUTER (Yet Another Packet)**

-The verification environment is built using UVM (Universal Verification Methodology) for verifying both HTAX and SPI interfaces.
+The verification environment is built using UVM (Universal Verification Methodology) for verifying HTAX, SPI and Router Design interfaces.
+For Yapp, only the YAPP interface was added, but the design contains Router Design, HBUS, CLOCK, andCHANNELS components.